 16. Test And Track Your Promotions

-You can use your email database as a platform for tracking and testing campaigns and promotions before launching them on a larger scale.
+You can use your product launch email list as a platform for tracking and testing campaigns and promotions before launching them on a larger scale.
 This includes:

 - Testing the product itself to see if it will generate enough interest to warrant rolling our a larger advertising campaign